IN JUNE 2016 THE FISHES TAKE OVER

 With his latest book, What A Fish Knows, Balcombe turns his attention to the most exploited--and arguably the least understood--vertebrates on our planet.
 In the words of author and National Book Award finalist Sy Montgomery, this book "delivers a revelation on every page, presenting jaw-dropping studies and stories that should reshape our understanding of, and compassion for, some of the most diverse and successful animals who have ever lived."

-What best distinguishes Balcombe's work from all others has been his attention to animal pleasure.
+Perhaps what best distinguishes Balcombe's work from others has been his attention to animal pleasure.
 Pleasurable Kingdom: Animals and the Nature of Feeling Good (Macmillan, 2006, available in six foreign translations) was the first book to focus on this neglected subject, and his 2011 book The Exultant Ark: A Pictorial Tour of Animal Pleasure (University of California Press) celebrates the topic with 130 beautiful photographs.